Jij-Inc/Qamomile/docs/tutorial/index.md

 ## Tutorials

+- [Building Quantum Circuits](building_quantum_circuits.ipynb): Learn how to build a quantum circuit using Qamomile.
 - [Quantum Alternating Ansatz for Graph Coloring](alternating_ansatz_graph_coloring.ipynb): Learn how to run the Quantum Alternating Ansatz for graph coloring problems.